DEXLANSOPRAZOLE

 Disease/Condition Glossary

-Acidity: The stomach is usually protected from the acid by a mucous layer.
-In some cases, due to excess acid production, the mucous layer gets eroded, which leads to complications like acidity, GERD, heartburn, peptic ulcer and corrosive esophagitis.
+Acidity: The stomach is usually protected from acid by a mucous layer.
+In some cases, however, due to excess acid production, the mucous layer gets eroded, leading to complications like acidity, GERD, heartburn, peptic ulcer, and corrosive esophagitis.

-Gastroesophageal reflux disease (GERD): It is a condition that occurs when stomach acid frequently flows back into the food pipe (oesophagus).
+Gastroesophageal reflux disease (GERD) is a condition that occurs when stomach acid frequently flows back into the food pipe (oesophagus).
 This backflow (acid reflux) irritates the food pipe and causes heartburn.
-Factors that can contribute to GERD include chocolate, foods containing caffeine, foods such as spicy foods, fried foods, pregnancy or obesity, lying down after a meal, drinking alcohol or smoking.
+Factors that can contribute to GERD include chocolate, foods containing caffeine, spicy or fried foods, pregnancy or obesity, lying down after a meal, drinking alcohol, or smoking.

-Corrosive Esophagitis: This is a condition that happens when harmful substances damage the oesophagus.
-The oesophagus is a pipe that connects the mouth to the stomach.
-The damage may cause ulcers, inflammation or scarring.
-Possible causes include swallowing strong chemicals such as dishwashing liquid, detergents and drain cleaners, radiation therapy and certain pills, including pain medicines and drugs for osteoporosis (weak bones).
+Corrosive Esophagitis: This is a condition that occurs when harmful substances damage the oesophagus, a pipe that connects the mouth to the stomach.
+The damage may cause ulcers, inflammation, or scarring.
+Possible causes include swallowing strong chemicals such as dishwashing liquid, detergents, drain cleaners, radiation therapy, and certain pills, including pain medicines and drugs for osteoporosis (weak bones).

 FAQs